NatsuTwin/rabbitmq-api/README.md

 The request can be created using the inner class [RequestBuilder](src/main/java/fr/playfull/rmq/query/Request.java).
 You do not have to provide all the elements that the Builder contains.
 Nevertheless, some of them are crucial to the correct working of the API.

-A builder can be created by using the static access `Request.Builder()`.
+A builder can be created by using the static access `Request.Builder(ProtocolType protocolType)`.
 It contains a lot of parameters that can be filled in.

 ### Parameters